MK4H/cuda-histogram/README.md

 Overlap solution postpones copying of the input data to Execution phase, so that the data transfer can be overlaped with kernel execution.
-The input data is transfered in chunks, running the CUDA kernel for each chunk separately and in parallel with the data transfer of the following chunk.
+Each chunk of input data is processed separately, possibly in parallel with other chunks.
+The number of chunks processed possibly in parallel is controlled by the commandline parameter numStreams, which controls the number of CUDA streams created for dispatching the chunk processing.

 The time to transfer the data is much larger than the time needed to process the data, as can be seen in the atomic_shm algorithm measurement, where the Preparations phase